pulse2percept/pulse2percept/doc/topics/models.rst

     *  a linear radiant-exposure activation law normalized to Ho's 9 mW/mm^2, 4 ms reference pulse, with no fitted irradiance, pulse-duration or frequency nonlinearity;
-    *  no photovoltaic circuit or electric-field model, and no electrode-retina distance effect.
+    *  no photovoltaic circuit or electric-field model, no electrode-retina distance effect, and no wavelength or device-specific conversion efficiency -- an 880 nm PRIMA pixel and a 915 nm pixel of a different design produce the same response to the same radiant exposure.

-    Its default temporal coefficients reproduce the reported population timing landmarks but are not coefficients published by [Ho2018]_, and nothing in it is calibrated to human brightness or contrast perception.
+    Its default temporal coefficients reproduce the Table 1 population timing landmarks of [Ho2018]_ but are not coefficients that paper publishes, and nothing in the model is calibrated to human brightness or contrast perception.

 Cortical stimulation
 ~~~~~~~~~~~~~~~~~~~~